Earthii/Git-Manager/README.md

 gitm ls <repo_name> : Display all copies of a repo

 ## Want to implement
-gitm go <repo_name>          : Go to the parent dir that contains all copies of a repo
-gitm go <repo_name> <repo_num> : Go to a specific copy of a specific repo
 gitm <repo_name> <repo_num> exec "string command"  execute the command in the directory

 ## improvements